 It can be very difficult to get a new YouTube channel off its feet.
-You post your latest web series episode or monologue and wait and wait and wait for the likes, comments, and subscribers to come pouring in.
+You post your latest web series episode or monologue and wait (and wait and wait) for the likes, comments, and subscribers to come pouring in.
 Instead…crickets.
-But don’t worry—here are ten quick tips to help you get your first 100 subscribers on your YouTube channel.
+But don’t worry—here are 10 quick tips to help you get your first 100 YouTube subscribers.

 A lot of novice content creators create random videos that they think everyone will like.
-What usually happens is because they’re trying desperately to appeal to everyone, they end up appealing to no one.
+But—because they’re trying desperately to appeal to everyone—they usually end up appealing to no one.
 Think hard about who you’re creating content for.
 Are they TV actors, “Game of Thrones” fans, “Harry Potter” fans, or horror film lovers?
 Be specific.
-Before you create any content do some research on YouTube to see what kind of content they like.
+Before you create any content, do some research on YouTube to see what kind of videos are performing well that relate to a topic you are interested in.
 What keywords are in this content?
-Then you can create content you know your audience will enjoy.
+Then you can create content you know your audience is actually seeking.

 When choosing a title for your videos, think about what your audience would actually type in search to find your content.
+These words or phrases are known as “keywords.”
 Pro tip: only the first 45 characters of your title are viewable in search, so keep your keywords toward the front.

 Your thumbnail is like a mini-movie poster for your content.
 Its only job is to get people to watch!
 Your video can come up in search, but if your thumbnail is boring no one will click on it (and, obviously, never subscribe).
 Remember, people are visual and you need to stand out from your competition.
-Bright, high-resolution, compelling thumbnails (containing the title) usually perform very well.
+Bright, high-resolution, compelling thumbnails overlaid with the title of your video usually perform very well.

 YouTube allows you to add a branding watermark to your videos that allow non-subscribers to become subscribers with one click.
 The watermark can be easily uploaded in your Channel Settings.